 Any other income is nonbusiness income, and you’ll need evidence showing that those earnings are classifiable as such.

 You may have more than one regular trade or business to consider when determining whether income is business or nonbusiness income.

-There are no specific types of income that are always classified as "business income" or "nonbusiness income," as these classifications depend on what type of trade or business you are in.
-For example, rental income is a fairly common type of nonbusiness income.
-However, if you are in the business of renting personal property, then rental income would be considered business income.
+There are no specific types of income that fall into business income or nonbusiness income because the classifications depend on what type of trade or business you’re in.
+For example, rental income is a common type of nonbusiness income.
+However, if you’re in the business of renting personal property, then rental income would be considered business income.